Lobotomy Corporation: Development

 In an interview for GameSpark in 2018, Project Moon CEO Kim Jihoon explained how the development of Lobotomy Corporation began:

 Development of Lobotomy Corporation began in January 2015.
 When I was in a club in college, I formed a development team with my friends.
 When I was obsessed with the SCP Foundation, I wanted to play a game where the SCP Foundation contained monsters.
 But no matter how hard I searched, I couldn't find a monster management game that I wanted to play.
 I thought that many other people would want to play it, so I started developing such a game myself.

-Kim also wrote in the interview that the development team initially consisted of four people, but grew to ten prior to release.
+Kim Jihoon also wrote in the interview that the development team initially consisted of four people, but grew to ten prior to release.